orenmazor/jobservitor/PROJECT.md

 ### In Progress

-- [ ] Executors can update jobs and mark them as running
-- [ ] Executors should monitor the ANY queue as well
+- [ ] Executor should respect job requirements

 ### Done

+- [x] Executors can update jobs and mark them as running
+- [x] Executors should monitor the ANY queue as well
 - [x] Split the job queue by architecture
 - [x] Executors can pick jobs off their queue
 - [x] Create initial executors